How much does it cost?

-- At the first appointment you will be required to pay half of our account which covers the cost of the first appointment and is therefore non-refundable
+- At the first appointment you will be required to pay $150 plus taxes, which covers the cost of the first appointment and is therefore non-refundable.

 - Our account is due and payable when you come back for the second visit to sign your will.